A two-dimensional object is called a shape, and a three-dimensional object is known as a ________.

 A three-dimensional object is called a form.
 A form is more like an artist's work with different forms of art and media.

-A form has similar dimensions of length and width as in shape, apart from the width, since shape lacks width while form also has width.
+A form has similar dimensions of length and width as in shape, apart from the height, since shape lacks height while form also has height.
 Forms are either geometric or free-form.

 As a sphere is equivalent to a form, similarly a circle becomes equivalent to the shape, thus clearly marking the difference in an example between the two.